DIAGNijmegen/website-content/website-diag/content/pages/about/msk.md

 category: about
 section: research_groups
 show_in_overview: true
-description: Develop AI for Musculoskeletal diseases.
+description: Musculoskeletal conditions are a major cause of disability.
+We develop image analysis algorithms to improve diagnosis and treatment.